SannanOfficial/chatterbot-corpus/readme.md

 https://www.bytesgenesis.com/edlivon/welcome.html

 *The chatterbot library and chatterbot_corpus are properties of @gunthercox I do not own them.
-This right here is just a fork I made so that the chatterbot_corpus complies with BotLivon.*
+This right here is just a fork I made for a customized chatterbot_corpus for BotLivon.*